Glossary

 Articles:

-1. The Essential Guide to ResearchOps - Nielsen Norman Group
+1. ResearchOps 101 - Nielsen Norman Group

 This comprehensive guide breaks down the fundamentals of ResearchOps, offering practical advice on how to implement it effectively within your organization.